xpinux/Project-SABER/README.md

 - **FalconForceTeam / FalconFriday** – MITRE-mapped threat hunting content
 - **SlimKQL / Hunting-Queries-Detection-Rules** – Curated Sentinel KQL queries

-This section is meant to **celebrate the community**, not compete with it—without these incredible contributors, Project-SABER wouldn’t exist.
+This section is meant to **celebrate the community**, not compete with it, without these incredible contributors, Project-SABER wouldn’t exist.

 ##  **KQL Basics**
 Kusto Query Language (KQL) is used in Microsoft Sentinel for querying logs and creating detection rules.
 Below is an introduction to KQL syntax, operators, and examples.